Hess (HES) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the oil and gas producer had lost 3.53% over the past month, lagging the Oils-Energy sector's loss of 2.71% and the S&P 500's gain of 1.72% in that time.
+Coming into today, shares of the oil and gas producer had lost 5.55% in the past month.
+In that same time, the Oils-Energy sector lost 2.11%, while the S&P 500 gained 2.28%.

-Investors will be hoping for strength from Hess as it approaches its next earnings release.
-The company is expected to report EPS of $1.30, unchanged from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.47 billion, up 4.21% from the prior-year quarter.
+Hess will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Hess to post earnings of $1.30 per share.
+This would mark no growth from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.52 billion, up 6.3% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $6.37 per share and revenue of $10.98 billion, which would represent changes of -10.41% and -5.12%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $6.37 per share and revenue of $10.98 billion.
+These totals would mark changes of -10.41% and -5.12%, respectively, from last year.

-Any recent changes to analyst estimates for Hess should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for Hess.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 15.28% lower.
+Over the past month, the Zacks Consensus EPS estimate has moved 15.28% lower.
 Hess is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Hess has a Forward P/E ratio of 20.89 right now.
-Its industry sports an average Forward P/E of 10.97, so we one might conclude that Hess is trading at a premium comparatively.
+Looking at its valuation, Hess is holding a Forward P/E ratio of 20.8.
+For comparison, its industry has an average Forward P/E of 11.05, which means Hess is trading at a premium to the group.

 The Oil and Gas - Integrated - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 157, which puts it in the bottom 38% of all 250+ industries.
+This group has a Zacks Industry Rank of 157, putting it in the bottom 38% of all 250+ industries.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.